jon-xo/bifrost/README.md

 ### Online Demo

 Bifröst is available online at https://bifrost.jonxo.dev.
 A Virtual Private Server running Ubuntu 20.04 and Docker 20.10 hosts the live application.
-Each main app component (frontend, API, and database) is available in a Docker container, served via a [NGINX reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), and secured using a [Let's Encrypt SSL certificate](https://certbot.eff.org/).
+Each main app component (frontend<sup id="a1">*(#f1)</sup>, API, and database) is available in a Docker container, served via a [NGINX reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), and secured using a [Let's Encrypt SSL certificate](https://certbot.eff.org/).

 To view sample user data, login following credentials:
 ```md